bonohu/bonohu.github.io/content/rnaseq/fasterq-dump.md

 ```

 It takes around 5 min to download the file.
-And the conversion from SRA to FASTQ takes 1.5 min.
+And the conversion from SRA to FASTQ takes 1.5 min. `242%` indicates there was parallel effect!

 It was much faster to fetch SRA and then dump it while we have to get the URLs to do so.
 I regularly get the URLs for that from SRA download links in [DBCLS SRA](http://sra.dbcls.jp/).